martinky24/aoc-2023/README.md

 # Advent of Code 2023

-NOTE: I am not planning to commit to this.
+NOTE: I am not planning to fully commit to this.
 I do not plan to invest a ton of time into making my code pretty or anything.

 Personal rules:
 - No AI (documentation/StackOverflow for generic language-level questions only)